A few weeks after I arrived in Germany for a year-long high school exchange program, a friend’s mom served Rote Grütze for dessert.

 Rote Grütze Recipe

-- 4 cups red berries (any combo of fresh or frozen raspberries, strawberries, blackberries, blueberries, cherries, currants)
+- 4 cups berries (any combo of fresh or defrosted raspberries, strawberries, blackberries, blueberries, cherries, currants)

 - 3/4 cup water or red fruit juice Juice adds more flavor but water works fine

 - squeeze of lemon, cinnamon stick or vanilla optional

 - Wash and cut berries as needed and place in saucepan.
 Add sugar and stir.
 Bring to a boil over medium heat, stirring constantly.
 If using fresh berries, you may need to add a bit of water or juice.
 If you want to add a cinnamon stick, do so here.